abdallahsoliman00/rlImGui/README.md

 This version was built against ImGui 1.92.1 and uses the new Font API.
 It is incompatbile with older versions of Dear ImGui.

 # Building
-The rlImGui repository itself is set up to use Premake to generate a static library and examples for Visual Studio 2019.
+The rlImGui repository itself is set up to use Premake or CMake to generate a static library and examples.
 Premake can also be used to generate makefiles for Linux. rlImGui can be used as a static library, or by directly including the files into your game project.
-Premake is not required to use rlImGui, it is simply just what is used for development.
+Premake and CMake are not required to use rlImGui, they are simply the build tools used for development.

 ## Other Systems
 rlImGui has no dependencies other than raylib and imgui.
 If you want to use any other build system, you can simply just build rlImGui and ImGui into a library, or even add the files direclty to your game if it can use C++ code.
 There are no specific build requirements for rlImgui itself.